 Dominican Heritage Trip to Southern France

 Each year Molloy College, Office of Mission, sponsors some faculty members and students to participate in the Summer Study/Tour in Fanjeaux, France.
-The next Study Tour will be in May 2014.

 This international study experience brings together faculty, administrators, students and staff from U.S. Dominican schools in the medieval hilltop town where St. Dominic's vision of an order devoted to seeking and sharing the truth took shape from 1206 to 1216.